Summer Fast Pass to Completing Your Minor

 See how Summer can play a role in your academic journey with the Anthropology minor roadmap.

-For Summer Sessions 2023, we recommend exploring the following paired options to make major progress on the Anthropology minor:
+For Summer Sessions 2025, explore the following paired options to make major progress on the Anthropology minor while dedicating just two days per week to class time:

 Session A